+The material properties are extremely important, especially when just learning how to 3D print.
 The faulty parts in your print can be caused not only by wrong slicer settings or poor performance of a 3D printer.

 PLA – Pellets

 Using pellets is much cheaper compared to the filament.
 Hopefully, there will be a desktop 3D printer designed that will enable using pellets when 3D printing at home.
 Combined with domestic recycling shredder, using PLA can become much greener.
 A chair 3D printed with pellets, presented at TCTShow by WASP team was strong enough to hold a 100-kilo man.

 Read More & Images: Color Changing PLA Filament

 Another interesting desktop 3D printer material to try is the color changing filament.
 Such thermochromic material changes its color depending on the temperature.
 Let’s test how the color changing PLA works, and where it can be used.
 We will also touch upon “glow in the dark” and “rainbow” filaments. …

 Lists & Tables: 3D Printing Filament for Desktop 3D Printers